george-tyler-315-incline/ggml-neon-opt/README.md

 ![Flame Graph](artifacts/perf/flame.svg)

 So, clearly a lot of CPU time is being spent in `ggml_vec_dot_q4_K_q8_K`, with a bit over half of the time spent in the function itself and the rest of the time spent in the few functions it is calling.
+We also can see the IPC is about 2.6, and since Cortex A76 is four-wide, we have some room for improvement.

-#### Pipeline Slots
+### Pipeline Slots
 From the perf stat measurements, we can see 0.17% of cycles where there are no fetched instructions available to dispatch are stalled.
 This area, then, is not our biggest problem.
 We also see our branch mispredict rate per instruction retired is 0.01%, our branch mispredict rate per branch is 0.3%, and instructions discarded per cycle, (inst_spec - inst_retired)/cycles, is 0.0086.
 Bad speculation, then, does not seem to be an issue.
 On the other hand, examining backend performance, we see that for 15% of cycles, fetched instructions are not able to dispatch due to resource constaints (https://developer.arm.com/documentation/100798/0401/Performance-Monitoring-Unit/PMU-events).
 I next want to look more closely at measurements that can indicate why we are backend-bound.

 But first, I want to know what the code is doing, and unfortunately there are a handful of preprocessor feature-based branches, so I gotta figure out exactly what is running and what isn't.